babylonhealth/ios-playbook/Cookbook/Technical-Documents/OutOffOfficeRequest.md

 	1. Who to contact if necessary.
 	1. If it's something urgent should be assigned to another team member and a proper handover should be done with that person.
 1. [Set your status to "Busy" on GitHub](#steps-to-be-added-to-the-pullreminder-exclusion-list) to prevent yourself being added as a PR reviewer while you are away.
-1. Once you get back, you have to unset the "Busy" status.
-Adding a Slack reminder (`/remind me to unset my GitHub "Busy" status on <date>`) before you leave might help you not to forget.
+1. Once you get back, you have to clear your "Busy" status.
+Adding a Slack reminder (`/remind me to clear my GitHub "Busy" status on <date>`) before you leave might help you not to forget.

 #### Steps to set your status to "Busy" on GitHub
 1. Go to [GitHub.com](https://github.com) and sign in.